NonsoEchendu/number-classification-api/README.md

 - pip
 - Virtual Environment (recommended)

-<br>To install these, follow the steps below...
+To install these, follow the steps below...

 P.s.
 The steps below are for installing on an Ubuntu-based Linux machine. <br><br>